supaplextor/tech-bucket/FreeBSD-15/README.md

 ```

-More on this later, but in the meantime I had to compile a kernel with sa module support.
+More on this later, but in the meantime I had to compile a kernel with sa support.

 # diff